 The dissertation itself must satisfy the terms of the Graduate School's Doctoral Dissertation Guide, and it must pass the examination of a five or six-person committee.
 The committee is comprised of at least three faculty members from the department, one member of WUSTL faculty from inside or outside the department, and at least one member from outside the department, from another WUSTL program or another university.
 Leading up to a doctoral dissertation the Dissertation Defense Committee Form is sent to and approved by the Graduate School.
-After the committee has been approved and at least 15 days before the defense, the defense can be scheduled and the Graduate School notified of the title, date, time, location and a copy of candidate's CV should be sent to the departmental coordinator for use in defense scheduling.
+After the committee has been approved and at least 15 days before the defense, the defense can be scheduled.
+Title, date, time, location and a copy of candidate's CV should be sent to the departmental coordinator for use in defense scheduling.

 Regular attendance is expected at the departmental and PNP colloquia and the ensuing receptions.
 Sometimes an exception may be granted by the DGS, for example, if a student needs to take a class that is scheduled at the same time.

 In addition, every student is required to deliver one colloquium before graduating.
 The faculty grade the colloquium and the student's performance in the question-and-answer period.
 Typically, students do this requirement in their last year, ideally as a practice "job talk."

 Students in the Philosophy PhD program have earned the MA once they have completed the following:

 - 36 units of coursework, including at least 6 units in each of the three general categories of graduate surveys (theoretical, practical, historical) and at least 6 units of seminars, including 3 units for the proseminar; and one passed qualifying paper.